yaohelan/interop/spec_nfv.rst

  Run vIMS on OpenStack with OPEN-O
 ==================================

 Making a voice call is a typical scenario in telecommunication industry.
-To enable such services, Telco needs to leverage a NFV Management & Orchestration (MANO) to deploy corresponsding network services along with underlying infrastructure.
-In this blueprint, the scenario is implemented by OPEN-O that acts as MANO to deploy Virtual IP Multimedia Subsystem(vIMS) on an OpenStack infrastructure.
+To make the voice calling as a NFV workload running atop OpenStack Infrastructure, such workload consists of VNF and MANO functionality, Telco needs to leverage a MANO to deploy corresponsding network services along with underlying infrastructure.
+In this blueprint, we deploy the voice calling workload (vIMS and Open-O, which serves as VNF and MANO respectively) on an OpenStack infrstructure.

 Network Function Virtualization(NFV) is a network architecture concept that uses virtualization technology in Telco industry.
 Virtual Network Function